main-branch/chezroot/README.md

 ### Linux and macOS

 `chezroot` is designed exclusively for POSIX-like systems (Linux and macOS) that use `sudo` for privilege escalation.
-It relies on `bash`, `sudo`, and standard Unix utilities to manage file ownership and drop privileges.

 ### Windows (Not Supported)

 Windows is **not** a supported platform.
-The Windows administrative model (UAC, "Run as Administrator") is fundamentally different from `sudo`, and `chezroot`'s `bash` scripts are not compatible with PowerShell or the Windows filesystem.
+The Windows administrative model (UAC, "Run as Administrator") is fundamentally different from `sudo`.
+Thus `chezroot` is not compatible with PowerShell or the Windows filesystem.

 While `chezmoi` itself works perfectly on Windows, `chezroot` cannot be used to wrap it there.